Los Angeles pass and card

 What is there to see in Los Angeles?

 Los Angeles is a city that needs little introduction: the movie industry, the iconic beaches, the star-studded neighborhoods and the hills with the famous "Hollywood" make it one of the most sought-after destinations when planning a trip to the United States of America.
-Those visiting Los Angeles for the first time will want to put most of its TOP attractions on the itinerary, which are ideal for a significant first taste of the city.

 Among the most popular experiences included in major tourist passes are: